absara1am/BookSense/README.md

-# BookSense: Semantic Book Recommender with LLMs
+# BookSense: A Semantic Book Recommender with LLMs
 A robust book recommendation system that leverages advanced natural language processing (NLP) techniques—including vector embeddings, zero-shot text classification, and sentiment analysis—to semantically search a curated books dataset and deliver personalized recommendations via an interactive Gradio dashboard.